exyi/diplomka/diplomka/text/4-implementation-2-calculation.md

 ### Angle between bases forming a pair

 The second set of parameters requires determination of the base planes, represented as a translation vector and an orthonormal basis of the new coordinate system.
-It is important to note that we are looking for the optimal plane by least squared Euclidean (L2) distance, instead of the distance along the Y coordinate.
+It is important to note that we are looking for the optimal plane by least squared Euclidean (L2) distance, instead of the least squared distance along the Y coordinate.
 This makes the procedure more similar to Principal Component Analysis (PCA) or [Kabsch algorithm (_"RMSD alignment"_)](https://doi.org/10.1107/S0567739476001873) than to linear regression.
-The plane fitting implementation in @lst:code-calc-base-plane-fit uses [singular value decomposition (SVD)](https://en.wikipedia.org/wiki/Singular_value_decomposition), a good explanation of [the math can be found on the StackExchange forum.](https://math.stackexchange.com/q/99317)
+The plane fitting implementation in @lst:code-calc-base-plane-fit uses [singular value decomposition (SVD)](https://en.wikipedia.org/wiki/Singular_value_decomposition), a good explanation of [the math can be found on the StackExchange forum](https://math.stackexchange.com/q/99317).
 The SVD decomposes a rectangular matrix into three matrices, the first of which is an orthogonal matrix.
 The first two columns of the matrix are the plane basis, while the last one is the normal vector orthogonal to the plane.
-The other two matrices would allow us to map the atom position into the new vector space, but that is unnecessary for this algorithm.
+The other two matrices would allow us to map atom positions into the new vector space, but that is unnecessary for this algorithm.
 <!-- We also define a projection function, which will be useful in the next step. -->

 Listing: Fit a plane to the base atoms using SVD (credit <https://math.stackexchange.com/q/99317>) {#lst:code-calc-base-plane-fit}